JB Fernandes Award for NGO Excellence In Trinidad & Tobago

 Executive Director: Paula Lucie-Smith

 ALTA strives to provide free and effective adult literacy classes; develop and publish local adult literacy materials; create and maintain a bank of trained and experienced professional literary tutors; maintain resource libraries of materials and teaching aids for ALTA tutors; and support literary efforts within NGOs, the workplace, and government organizations.
 The key success of ALTA has been in its student intake – 2000 registrants each year for the past two years.
-ALTA has also created sustainable programs including resource libraries, training programs, free classes as well as published literacy martials that have not only benefited their own participants but other NGOs and government initiatives in Trinidad and Tobago, as well.
+ALTA has also created sustainable programs including resource libraries, training programs, free classes as well as published literacy materials that have not only benefited their own participants but other NGOs and government initiatives in Trinidad and Tobago, as well.

 The Cotton Tree Foundation